 He feels SO much more secure in this carrier than a wrap.
 I can even bend over and pick things up or load the dishwasher with him in the front position.
 Love.
 It.

 Ok ok, I’ll move on.
-But mamas, if you plan on using a carrier beyond the first few months, go ahead and invest in this thing.
+But Mama, if you plan on using a baby carrier beyond the first few months, invest in this amazing baby carrier.
 It is SO worth it.

 We got one set that were pretty cute.
 Nothing super fancy, but they matched his color scheme and had some design to them.
 Then we got a pair that were plain, really soft, and weren’t very pricey.

-I recommend getting at least 4 pair.
-They are still among the least expensive sheets I could find (that have good reviews and quality) and we’ll be able to use them again when new baby starts making little messes of his or her own.
+I recommend getting at least 4 pair..
+These sheets are still among the least expensive I could find (that also have good reviews and quality.)
+Plus, they fit a toddler mattress perfectly and we’ll also be able to use them again when our new baby starts making little messes of his or her own.